Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Pass The Flame/Pass The Flame - Illuminating the Way Beyond the Meta Crisis.md

 They began to refer to the [[Meta Story]] as a [[Story of Stories]].

-It would be co-created and [[Emerge]] as each individual, family, group, tribe, and nation awakened, arose, rearticulated their own [[Individual And Local Story]], and wove their unique threads into [[The Story]] that was progressively reorienting and reuniting them [[All]].
+It would be co-created and [[Emerge]] as each individual, family, group, tribe, and nation awakened, arose, rearticulated their own [[Individual And Local Story]], and wove their unique [[Golden Thread]] of all that was most Wise, Right, Good and True into [[The Story]] that was progressively reorienting and reuniting them [[All]].

 Day by day, as the [[Individual And Local]] threads of [[The Story]] were woven into [[The Tapestry]], a clearer and clearer [[Image]] began to [[Emerge]].

-The clearer the [[Image]] became, the more their [[Imagination]] opened, and the more [[Wisdom]], [[Courage]], and [[Strength]] they gained.
+The clearer the [[Image]] became, the more their [[Imagination]] opened, and the more [[Wisdom]], [[Courage]], and [[Strength]] [[The Movement]] gained.

 After generations and generations of Darkness, Isolation, and Conflict, they were discovering that they were no longer alone.

 As they reconstructed [[The Story]], everyone was consciously aware that what they were constructing was in essence a Myth.
 For a soon as they articulated a Word and began to Concretize an aspect of The Story, it fell at least slightly short of the ineffable and Absolute Perfection the Spirit was revealing to them.

-However at the same time they understood, that the New Words they were articulating were only an [[Icon]] pointing towards something ineffably Deep, they also knew that the Myth they were co-creating was far more [[True]] than the stories they used to believe.
-In fact, they came to understand that it was the Truest thing they collectively knew.
+However at the same time they understood that the New Words they were articulating were only an [[Icon]] pointing towards something ineffably and Ultimately Deep, they also knew that the Myth they were co-creating was far more [[True]] than the stories they used to believe.
+In fact, they came to understand that it was the Truest thing they collectively knew, for while it did not precisely and factually reflect the exact experience of each Family, it captured The Essence of the Universal Experience of All Families, Tribes, and Nations.

-The Story, composed of the Individual and Local Stories of the billions who were awakening, and unified by [[One]] and [[All]], empowered children and adults around the world to once again Dream.
+The Story, composed of the Individual and Local Stories of the billions who were awakening, and unified by [[One]] and [[All]], empowered children and adults around the world to once again Dream, Imagine, Hope, and Believe.

-As each awakening individual and locality came to the point of articulating their own Forward Looking Story, they were, for the first time, truly free and responsible to try to reimagine the way their lives and their world Should Be.
+As each awakening individual and locality came to the point of articulating their own Forward Looking Story, they were, for the first time, truly free and responsible to reimagine the Way their lives and their world Should Be.
 They way they would like it to be.
 The playful energy of a return towards childlike Faith and Imagination swept across [[The Movement]] as individuals began sharing and deeply listening to One Another's hopes, dreams, and aspirations.
-One beautiful imagination fueled the next, ideas began remixing and recomposing themselves, spiraling upward towards Unity, Harmony, Coherence and Perfection, and soon, [[The Vision]] of [[Heaven On Earth]] was Real in the Minds of All those Awakening.
+One beautiful imagination fueled the next, ideas began remixing and recomposing themselves, spiraling upward towards Unity, Harmony, Coherence and Perfection, and soon, [[The Vision]] of [[Heaven On Earth]] was becoming a [[Progressive Realization]] in the Minds of All those Awakening.

-For the first time in history, they realized that they All wanted the same thing, and that together, it was possible.
-All Creation was longing and crying out together for the revelation of How Things Should, and now Could, Be.
+For the first time in history, they Realized that they All wanted the same essential things, in a vast diversity of unique local ways, and that together, it was entirely possible to [[Progressively Realize]] [[Heaven On Earth]].
+All Creation was longing and crying out together for the revelation of How Things Should, and now Could, Be, and the United Force For Good capable of bringing the Universal Vision into Reality.

 ### The One Thing

 The Vision of [[Heaven On Earth]], and the billions of people dreaming it together, was as vast and diverse as the world.

-They were delighted to discover that [[The Vision]] of [[Heaven]] looked dramatically different for the Achuar tribes of the Amazon, than it did for the Masai tribes of Kenya, than it did for the tribes of the Levant, than it did for the farmers in the plains of Turtle Island, than it did for the grandmothers of the North and the grandchildren of the South.
+They were delighted to discover that [[The Vision]] of [[Heaven On Earth]] looked beautifully different for the Achuar tribes of the Amazon, than it did for the Masai tribes of Kenya, than it did for the tribes of the Levant, than it did for the farmers in the plains of Turtle Island, than it did for the grandmothers of the North and the grandchildren of the South.

-Yet the [[Deepest]] level, it was clearly [[One]] logical, coherent, harmonious [[Whole]].
+Yet at the [[Deepest]] level, it was clearly [[One]] logical, coherent, harmonious [[Whole]].
+The [[Divine Blueprints]] were clearly from [[One]] Source, and being brought to Mind and Life by One [[Central Animating Spirit]].

-Time and time again, the question arose: What is the [[One Thing]] that united the diverse many?
-What was the [[Essence]], or [[Central Animating Spirit]], that [[All]] the diverse expressions of [[Heaven On Earth]] shared in common?
+Time and time again, the [[Right Questions]] arose: What is the [[One Thing]] that unites [[The Diverse Many]]?
+What is the [[Essence]], or [[Central Animating Spirit]], that [[All]] the diverse expressions of [[Heaven On Earth]] share in common?
+What is the [[Golden Thread]] that weaves together every Wise, Right, and Good Vision of The Future?

 They [[All]] knew that it was something beyond simple human will or desire.
 Some thought at first that it was an expression of reunification with [[Nature]].
 Yet Nature was constantly transforming, ever changing, and continually threatening and testing the Order they were working together to forge.
+It was true that humanity would need to reintegrate itself harmoniously and coherently within the [[Living System]] it was a part of, but there was something even [[Deeper]]. [[Deeper]]. [[Deeper]].

 As they continued to look [[Deeper]], they Ultimately rediscovered the [[One]] that united [[All]] of its expressions.
+If you looked Deep enough into any aspect of Creation, you could eventually rediscover It at its Beginning and End.
 The eternal and unchanging.
 The unmoved mover.
 The uncaused cause.
 The Absolute.
-The generative [[Source and Sustainer]].
-The Ultimate Unity giving rise to inexhaustible Creative Diversity.
+The Transcendent Generative [[Source and Sustainer]] of the Manifest Universe.
+The Ultimate Unity giving rise to inexhaustible Creative Diversity that existed through Its [[Central Animating Spirit]].

 The [[One]].
 The Supreme Author of [[The Story]] writing its Self through them.

+The Creator was inviting them [[All]] to become [[Co-Creators]] of a Better World.

 ## VI.
 The Ten Realizations